 At Lincoln County high school, Colt spends most of his time working inside a greenhouse.

-He’s learning to farm as part of a project called Refresh Appalachia, a two and a half year training project with the Coalfield Development Coorporation.
+He’s learning to farm as part of a project called Refresh Appalachia, a two and a half year training project with the Coalfield Development Corporation.
 Colt has to attend classes at a community college, work at least thirty hours a week learning to farm, and meet with the rest of his team at least once a month.
 The education, training, and even pay checks are funded through federal grants and private donations.
 He started this program back in 2015 and if everything goes as planned, he’ll have an associate’s degree in Applied Science and skills to be a farmer.

 It’s hard work and several things to juggle, but Colt is determined to finish.
 He’s wanted to be a farmer since he was about 13 years old, when his family moved onto land that’s been in the family for generations.